Where do we start with Chateau Musar? Well, in the beginning …

 The taste of Musar

 Over the years, I have tasted seventeen vintages of red Château Musar back to 1961, and between eight and ten vintages of the white Château Musar back to 1954.
-These are notes on the best of the older Musars, plus recent and impending releases (the `97 red and `98 white is on sale at present in the UK).
+These are notes on the best of the older Musars, plus recent and impending releases.

 1954 white Bright gold in colour, and prodigiously aromatic, running through a chain of allusions which seemed to settle, butterfly-like, somewhere new every 10 seconds or so.
 The list of notes I jotted down seems absurd: prawns, nuts, green pepper, bread, doughnuts, finally settling on butttered brazils and roasted cashews.
 Extraordinary – yet true.
 As with many old wines, the palate was not quite as spectacular, but it remained full, deep and living: quince, a hint of pickled lemon, finally a butterscotch fade to oblivion.
 A grand old white, in sum.
 (Tasted 3.4.93) ****